Firstly, what is a ‘Bare’ Trust?

 Asset: shares in Benidorm Pty Ltd

-Then Benidorm and Rolf sign a another Declaration of Trust BEFORE you buy.
-The bare trust deed declares that Benidorm holds the title to the penthouse as bar trustee for Rolf.
-So if you were building that document on our website:
+Then Benidorm and Rolf sign another Declaration of Trust BEFORE you buy.
+The bare trust deed declares that Benidorm holds the title to the penthouse as a bare trustee for Rolf.
+To build that document on our website:

 Bare Trustee: Benidorm Pty Ltd

 On the same day, Benidorm and Sam sign the Second Acknowledgement of Trust.
-The company Benidorm acknowledges that it “will hold” the penthouse on trust as nominee for the “New Beneficiary” (Sam) on the same terms as the First Declaration of Trust.
+The company Benidorm acknowledges that it “will hold” the penthouse on trust as a nominee for the “New Beneficiary” (Sam).
+This is on the same terms as the First Declaration of Trust.

 Sam disagrees.
-So off to the NSW Supreme Court we go.
+So off to the NSW Supreme Court, they go.

 This case highlights the fact that an Acknowledgement of Trust after you acquire the asset: